Hearing loss is one of the only major issues we face in life that has a relatively straightforward solution.

 Yet when someone they love brings them into the office for a hearing test, they’re guarded and reluctant to accept assistance.
 They may not say so, but I can see it on their face; They don’t believe they need to be there, and they accepted the appointment only to humor the concerned spouse, child, or grandchild that brought them in.
 They default to the old habit of letting their partner speak for them, and mostly keep quiet.

 Of course, it’s not difficult to imagine why new patients are reserved.
 Audiology has changed a lot over more than two decades in the field, but if there’s one thing that hasn’t, it’s the perceived social stigma of hearing loss.
 People think that accepting hearing aids into their lives is admitting that they’ve gotten old, that they’ve become irrelevant in the constant forward movement of the day-to-day.
 It’s a fascinating fact to note that few people hesitate to wear glasses when their eyesight is poor, but so much as mention hearing aids to someone with hearing loss and you’ll almost always get a strong emotional reaction.

 After all, for me, it’s not about selling my patients a product.
 It’s about improving their quality of life.
-As long as I can get that across in an honest way, I can start to build trust and break down the barriers between myself and the patient.
+As long as I can get that across in an honest way, as an Ohio state audiology clinic can start to build trust and break down the barriers between myself and the patient.